rocky-linux/documentation/docs/guides/desktop/mate_installation.md

     ## 8.6: Enabling Repositories

-    You need the Powertools repository and the EPEL.
+    You need the Powertools repository and the EPEL repository.
 Go ahead and enable those now:

     ```
     sudo dnf config-manager --set-enabled powertools
     sudo dnf install epel-release
     ```

-    And answer 'Y' to install the EPEL.
+    And answer 'Y' to install the EPEL repository.

     Go ahead and run `dnf update` to make sure all of the enabled repositories are read into the system.